anelson/linux_devbox/README.md

     $ sudo pacman -S python sudo

+If you're doing the user-specific setup also, you'll probably want to configure SSH certificate auth for that user.
+If you're still using the Yubikey-based auth approach, you'll need to do this:

+    $ ssh-copy-id -f -i ~/Dropbox/Documents/gpg/yubikey_auth_cert_for_ssh.pub username@hostname

 ## User-specific setup

 Once the system-wide setup is completed, there's another playbook that runs as the non-privileged user you set up at install time, and configures that user's home directory the way I like.
 That runs the same way: